Developer-Club-WMU/SystemsCommunityWorkshopFA-25/README.md

 2. Libraries install

-3. CH340G USB Driver Install
+3. USB Driver Install (CH340G or CP2102) Do let us know if you face any troubles here!

 3. AWS console login verification